Academic IELTS Writing task 1 Sample 131 - Four countries of residence of overseas students in Australia

 Furthermore, the number of Indonesia students remained stable between 1992 and 1995 at 10,000 students before reaching a peak almost 20,000 students in 1997 and decreased again about 15,000 students in 1998.
 Meanwhile, there was a noticeable growth for Singapore students about 20,000 in 2000.
 In contrast, Malaysian students number experienced a slow rise from 1982 to 1994, then reaching a peak approximately 18,000 students in 1997.

 Sample Answer 5:

 The line graph reveals data on the changes in the number of International students from four different countries living in Australia from 1982 to 2000.
 What stands out from the graph is that the number of students living in Australia increased for each country and Hong Kong was as the majority of students in 2000.

-More specifically, in the first year there were no foreign students from three countries excepting Malaysia.
-However, there was gradual rise of number of students in both Hong Kong and Malaysia which had similar number at 10 in 1000s students in 1994.
-Moreover, there was almost treble increase for the number of students from Hong Kong within less than 30 in 1000s lived in Australia.
+More specifically, in the first year, there were no foreign students from three countries excepting Malaysia.
+However, there was a gradual rise in the number of students in both Hong Kong and Malaysia which had a similar number at 10 in 1000s students in 1994.
+Moreover, there was almost a treble rise for the number of students from Hong Kong within less than 30 in 1000s lived in Australia.